johnpolacek/chicagotechevents.com/README.md

 npm run test
 ~~~~

+For more information about setting up testing with Gatsby and Cypress, check out this [Test All The Things](https://gatsby-blog-0a5be4.netlify.com/) project from the creator of [start-server-and-test](https://github.com/bahmutov/start-server-and-test).

 Some additional stuff we can do with our deploys:

 - You can set up a notification to your email or [slack](https://www.netlify.com/blog/2016/07/18/shiny-slack-notifications-from-netlify/) whenever a new pull request comes in through the API.
 You can see a link to a [Deploy Preview](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) so you can see what the event submission will look like in addition to reviewing the code for the PR in Github.
 - [Add a status badge to your repo](https://app.netlify.com/sites/chicagotechevents/settings/general#status-badges)
+-